-This step migrates the existing listener.ora, then ames.ora, and orapwVGER files to the new Oracle installation.
+This step migrates the existing listener.ora, the thing and orapwVGER files to the new Oracle installation.

 5.10 Oracle Upgrade Prechecks

 This step prepares Oracle for upgrade and checks that the upgrade requirements are met for the Oracle instance.